sblauth/cashocs/docs/source/demos/shape_optimization/doc_config.rst

-- If the mesh quality is in :math:`[\texttt{tol upper}, 1]`, the mesh is assumed to be "good", so that finite element solutions of the corresponding PDEs are sensible and not influenced by the mesh quality or some discretization artifacts.
+- If the mesh quality is in :math:`[\texttt{tol upper}, 1]`, the mesh is assumed to be "good", so that finite element solutions of the corresponding PDEs are sensible and not influenced by the mesh quality or discretization artifacts.

 - If the mesh quality is in :math:`[\texttt{tol lower}, \texttt{tol upper}]`, a kind of breaking point is reached.
 Here, it is assumed that the mesh is sufficiently good so that the solution of the state system is still possible.
-However, a mesh whose quality is in this interval should not be used anymore to compute the solution of the adjoint system or to compute the shape gradient, as the quality is too poor for this.
+However, a mesh whose quality is in this interval should not be used anymore to compute the solution of the adjoint system or to compute the shape gradient, as the quality is too poor for this purpose.
 Usually, this means that the algorithm is terminated, unless remeshing is enabled.
-In the latter case, the remeshing is performed.
+In the latter case, remeshing is performed.

 - If the mesh quality is in the interval :math:`[0, \texttt{tol lower}]`, the mesh quality is assumed to be so poor, that even the solution of the state system is not possible anymore.
 In practice, this can only happen during the Armijo line search.
-Thanks to our previous considerations, we also know that the mesh, that is to be deformed, has at least a quality of ``tol_lower``, so that this quality might be reached again, if the step size is just decreased sufficiently often.
+Thanks to our previous considerations, we also know that the mesh, that is to be deformed, has at least a quality of ``tol_lupper``, so that this quality might be reached again, if the step size is just decreased sufficiently often.
   This way, it is ensured that the state system is only solved when the mesh quality is larger than ``tol_lower``, so that the corresponding cost functional value is